artificialsolutions/tie-api-example-google-actions/README.md

 1. Go to the [Actions on Google Developer Console](http://console.actions.google.com/).
 2. Click on Add Project, enter name for the project, specify language and country and click Create Project.
-3. On the page that appears, scroll down and under 'More options', choose Assistant SDK.
+3. On the page that appears, scroll down, select 'Custom', and click 'Next'.
-4. In the popup that appears, copy the 'Update action' command and store it somewhere, you will need it later.
-5. Click OK to close the popup.
+4. Select 'Conversation Component', click 'Start Building', and wait a few moments for the Action Console's dashboard to appear.
 6. On the screen that appears, under 'Quick Setup', click 'Decide how your Action is invoked'
-7. Under 'Display name' choose the invocation name you want to use for your bot and click 'Save'.
+5. In 'Display Name', choose the invocation name you want to use to start a conversation with your bot.
+Note: Some words are not allowed in the display name, for example: 'bot', 'assistant, and 'Google'.
+6. Select a Google Assistant Voice, and click 'Save'.

 ### Create an Action package
 In order to connect your bot to Google Assistant, you first need to create your own 'action package' locally as a JSON file.
 You will 'push' this action package to Google Assistant later.